 PYPA 2008- Amendments Relevant to the Video Game Industry?

-and subject to severe restrictions on distribution and advertising.
+indexed and subject to severe restrictions on distribution and advertising.
 Further, these games may not be sold to underage persons.
-This kind of violent media is automatically indexed -- that is, it does not have to be assessed and rated by the supreme state
+This kind of violent media is automatically indexed -- that is, it does not have to be assessed and rated by the

-registered by the Review Board and included in a List of Publications Harmful to Young Persons.
+shall be registered by the Review Board and included in a List of Publications Harmful to Young Persons.
 Included are media and other publications with immoral and brutalizing content or those instigating violence, crime and racism.
-The 2008 Amendment added
+The 2008

 ZEIT ONLINE: Mr. Herrmann, which "Killergames" have you played to come to the belief that they must be banned?